-Pulling the Garbage Goalie The KL Press and
+Pulling the Garbage Goalie The KL Press and the Last Days

 of the Adams Mine by Charlie Angus HighGrader Magazine